cepdnaclk/e21-co227-PeraVerse-Event-List-Page/docs/README.md

 # Please update this with your repository name and title
 repository-name: e21-co227-PeraVerse-Event-List-Page
-title:Event List Page of PeraVerse's Dynamic Schedule Board
+title: Event List Page of PeraVerse's Dynamic Schedule Board
 ---

 [comment]: # "This is the standard layout for the project, but you can clean this and use your own template"

-# Project Title
-Event List Page of PeraVerse
+# Event List Page of PeraVerse